 The controlled hours are shown on large signs as you enter the zone.
 All roads where parking is not allowed are marked with yellow lines.
-Where yellow lines apply at different times from the CPZ times, the restrictions are shown on separate signs.

 On-street paid-for parking in a CPZ